A

 the downstairs bedroom, were made to match by a furniture crafter in

-bare to further the sense of spaciousness.
+to further the sense of spaciousness.
 A cathedral ceiling and

 dormer window in the living room lend a similar effect.
 "I